TITLE 74: PUBLIC FINANCE

 a) General.
 All motions and objections shall comply with Section 790.30 of this Part.

 b) Motions.
-All motions shall be in writing.
-Four copies of all motions, and suggestions in support of the motion, shall be filed with the Clerk of the Court and the assigned Commissioner, together with proof of service upon counsel for the other party.
+All motions shall be made electronically.
+If an exception is awarded pursuant to Section 790.30(c) and the participant is permitted to file by paper filing, four copies of all motions, and suggestions in support of the motion, shall be filed with the Clerk of the Court and the assigned Commissioner, together with proof of service upon counsel for the other party.
 When the motion is based upon matter that does not appear of record, it shall be supported by an affidavit.
 A copy of the motion, suggestions in support of the motion, and affidavit, if any, shall be served upon counsel for the opposing party at the time the motion is filed with the Clerk.

 c) Objections.
-Objections to motions, and suggestions in support of the objection, must be in writing and filed within 21 days after the filing of the original motion.
+Objections to motions, and suggestions in support of the objection, must be filed electronically, unless an exception has been granted pursuant to Section 790.30(c), within 21 days after the filing of the original motion.
 Upon the filing, within 21 days after the filing of the motion, of a request for an extension of time supported by an affidavit that an objection will be filed within the extended time, the time shall be automatically extended for an additional 21 days.
 No other extensions will be allowed except in compelling circumstances.
-Four copies of all objections to motions shall be filed with the Clerk of the Court, together with proof of service upon counsel for the other party.
+All objections to motions shall be filed electronically with the Clerk, together with proof of service upon counsel for the other party.
 When motions are filed by either the claimant or the respondent, the moving party shall also submit a proposed order.

 e) Oral argument on motions.
 There shall be no oral argument on motions or objections to motions, except on motions where, in the Court's discretion, oral arguments thereon would be of value to the Court.